vanminh0910/blocky/README.md

 ![](https://www.getblocky.com/images/specs.png)

+More information can be found on our home page [http://getblocky.com] (http://getblocky.com)

 ## Introduction
 Blocky is created to simplify the way to learn or develop IoT solution.
 It is an ESP8266 based Wi-Fi development board for you to create IoT applications with open-source, plug and play electronics, visual programming, remote control via cloud with both web and mobile app.The key feature of this project is that users never need to do any wiring or soldering or program one line of code when he makes an IoT solution up and running.